New Zealand's highest peak

 A climb of Aoraki Mount Cook takes at least three climbing days.
 To book a guide for less than 6 days is unrealistic as it allows no flexibility in case of bad weather, and reduces your chances considerably of a successful climb.

 From Plateau Hut at 2200m climbers begin winding up the gentle (10-30°) Linda Glacier under torchlight following a 1am start.

 Just as dawn is starting to colour the sky we move onto the much more challenging Linda Shelf.
 This 500m long ice-shelf requires us to traverse carefully along usually icy slopes of between 30-35°, demanding a high level of cramponing skill.
 This part of the route perhaps requires the most care.

 After the technical challenge of the summit rocks the summit ice cap awaits.
-25-35° ice and snow slopes lead you up past the ice chandeliers and toward the top of New Zealand.
+25-35° ice and snow slopes lead you up to the top of New Zealand.
 The knife-edge summit ridge winds away to the south and the whole country falls beneath your feet.

 The descent is via the same route and requires a lot of careful cramponing and some steep abseils to return to the comfort of Plateau Hut some 14-20 hours since you left.

 WARNING: The Linda Glacier route on Mt Cook requires climbers to pass below hanging glaciers.
 These glaciers collapse regularly and without warning.
 While there have been relatively few fatalities from these collapses, there have been many near misses.
 We will only climb Mt Cook when conditions allow us to avoid the bulk of these hanging glaciers, but some risk will always remain.
 There are other mountains that do not require travel beneath hanging glaciers.
 The choice to attempt the Linda Glacier route on Mt Cook is a personal one and should be made in the knowledge that these risks exist and are out of our control.